-Fiber-optic cables — sometimes just called fiber cables — are hair-thin lines of optically pure glass or plastic that are used to deliver TV, Internet, and voice services to residential and business customers all across the U.S. Unlike other cable types, fiber-optic cables transmit data as pulses of light, greatly increasing connection speed and distance capacities.
+Fiber-optic cables — sometimes just called fiber cables — are hair-thin lines of optically pure glass or plastic that deliver TV, Internet, and voice services to residential and business customers all across the U.S. Unlike other cable types, fiber-optic cables transmit data as pulses of light, greatly increasing connection speed and distance capacities.

 Each individual fiber-optic cable is made up of a few different components.
 First, there’s the core — an ultra-pure glass tube that readily transmits data in the form of light beams.
 The core is surrounded by a thicker coating of glass or plastic called the cladding, which helps contain and direct the light down the cable.
 Those internal components are then surrounded by various types of strengthening materials — anything from plastic to Kevlar — to add a bit of durability.
 Finally, the fiber-optic cable is covered in a colored outer jacket to hold everything together.

 Are There Different Types of Fiber-Optic Cables?